sparkletron/PSYQ_Examples/psxGeometry.md

     This puts you at 0, as defined by the SetGeomScreen, so now any addition will bring you down, (z increases distance away from 1024).
 * Adding to Z sends it farther back.
 * Camera on object also changes its coordinates at the moment, so an increase in z, decreases the area the object has to move (in relation to its origin).
+* Interpolation coefficient p, is used for interpolating colors.
+Seems like are max Z value is 4096?
+* According to page 142 of the Run-Time overview, "polygons deeper than P=4096 do no merge into the background, they are not drawn".
+* Also on page 452 of the Run-Time Reference guide, the return value of otz2p, which gets the interpolation value from p, can only be 0 to 4096.
+* otz value is always a quarted of the sz value (ordering table compression).

 ### Examples